manuel-192/m-m/README.md

 This repo includes packages created by Manuel.
 <br><br>

 How to use this repo?
-Check these [instructions](../../../antergos-common-repo-info/blob/master/README.md)
+Check these [instructions](../../../antergos-common-repo-info/blob/master/README.md).<br>
+Note that the <b>Releases</b> button above shows the packages.

 ## NEWS
 - 2019-08-04: the old server address works no more.
 I has been replaced with another, see [instructions](../../../antergos-common-repo-info/blob/master/README.md).